A step-by-step guide: How to grow catnip in a pot on your patio or deck (from seed!)

 Yes, it’s safe to give your cat every day.

 The catnip “high” usually lasts for 5-10 minutes.

 Yes, catnip is sometimes used to make a calming tea.
 People describe the flavor as somewhere between grassy, woodsy and skunky, so it’s best mixed with lemon and/or other herbs in tea.

 Most herbs can be dried by tying in a bundle and hanging upside down in a dry, dark spot like a garage.
 Or you can spread out some leaves and flower buds on a baking sheet and dry in an oven, on the lowest heat setting, for 2-4 hours.

 Is catnip good for sleep?

 For humans, catnip has a gentle calming effect like chamomile and has traditionally been used to help ease anxiety and sleep problems.
-Catnip and valerian root are a common combination for sleepy-time tea, as this writer happily discovered.
+Catnip and valerian root are a common combination for sleepy-time tea.